judka-uriel/uriel-book/uriel_en.md

 it is recounted how Pinehas was humiliated with such words:
-“Behold how this grandson of Puti undertakes vigilante executions without trial and investigation, which he learned from his mother's father — the idolater Yithro, who fattened calves for sacrificial offerings to idols”.
+“Behold how this grandson of Puti undertakes vigilante executions without trial and investigation, which he learned from his mother's father — the idolater Yithro, who fattened calves for sacrificial offerings to idols.”
 But in response to these accusations he was vindicated in that on the other side through the paternal line Pinehas was a grandson of Aharon.
 From the example of this case it becomes clear what the difference is: the daughters of Yithro did not turn